 Nowhere in the world could you find a place as magical as sacred Egypt.
 It has mystified and delighted for centuries.
 It’s such a sensuous place.
-The souk air is soaked with perfume and spices.
+Perfume and spices saturate the souk air.
 The fresh Nile vegetables make you wonder what you’ve been eating all your life.
-Cairene taxi swerve by as sounds of hip bouncing music pour out into the street.
+Cairene taxis swerve by as sounds of hip bouncing music pour out into the street.
 The morning call to prayer breaks the silence of the still night air.
 Everywhere you look are beautiful people with expressive eyes and smiling faces.
 Most of all, your heart will burst with the intensity and love that pours from the Egyptian sands.

 If your heart is missing magic, there is nowhere in the world more likely to restore it than sacred Egypt.
 We all need magic to get out of our rut, make life new again, and continue to grow.
 Nobody wants to be tired and stale.
 So, let’s see what’s in store for this trip.

 Egypt is famous for her monumental architecture.
 We will talk about the temples later, but for now I’ll tell you about the Giza Plateau where we will visit one of the Seven Wonders of the Ancient World.
 Here we find the Great Pyramids of Cheops, Chephren and Mykerinus and the famous Sphinx.
 These are between six-thousand and thirteen-thousand years old.
 While there are lots of stories the archealogists will tell you, mystics have a much different idea of the history of these structures.

 Colossi of Memnon are two gigantic statues in Luxor that have stood guard to the entrance to Amenhotep’s mortuary temple for 3,400 years.
 This once was the site of the largest mortuary temple in the world where people worshipped Amenhotep as a god.
 Earthquakes and erosion have carried off all but these two statues.